AsherMorse/writing-arena/README.md

 ✅ Beautiful, responsive UI
 ✅ Anti-cheating measures
 ✅ Professional polish ready to demo
+✅ Centralized prompt system for easy editing
+✅ Refactored codebase for maintainability

 **V1 is a success!** Ready to show stakeholders and gather feedback for V2 priorities.